 To gain additional insights on these results, the authors conducted interviews with law professionals and found that higher-class women are perceived as less committed (and therefore a higher attrition risk) because they are expected to leave to raise children or to pursue a less intensive career.
 In contrast, lower-class women were expected to have fewer alternative options and therefore seen as more likely to remain committed to the long hours and hard work.

-In elite labor markets like law, medicine, and business, expectations related to social class should be consciously avoided when reviewing applications for employment – for example, by eliminating information related to hobbies and extracurricular activities from the résumés prior to review.
-Culture fit can be better determined through the interview process and higher-class women, in particular, should not be penalized for expectations of their commitment or future behavior related to child-rearing.
+- Eliminate social class indicators before review – In elite labour markets like law, medicine, and business, expectations related to social class should be consciously avoided when reviewing applications for employment – for example, by eliminating information related to hobbies and extracurricular activities from the résumés prior to review.
+Culture fit can be better determined through the interview process and higher-class women, in particular, should not be penalized for expectations of their commitment or future behaviour related to child-rearing.
 Such perceptions lead to hiring based on bias and overlook candidates who may ultimately be the best choice for a company.